laymonk/kubernetes-lxd/README.md

        source: /dev/null
        type: disk
    ```
-   When running `kubeadm init`, If you get errors like Module configs not found in directory /lib/modules, install both of the following packages in the container.
-   I personally do this through the profile I use
+   When running `kubeadm init`, if you get errors like Module configs not found in directory /lib/modules, install both of the following packages in the container.
+I personally do this through the profile I use.
    ```
    apt-get install -y linux-image-$(uname -r) linux-modules-$(uname -r)
    ```